Seceventspen/Alternativesec/_posts/2023-04-27-the-greyman-concept.md

 Social engineering is an umbrella term used interchangeably when discussing various malicious activities accomplished through multiple forms of human interaction.

 <!--more-->

+Following on from the series created by [Ghostie](https://blog.ghostie.org/), featuring blogs post by both [Ghostie](https://blog.ghostie.org/) and I, this is a new post in the series, which covers **‘The Grey man’**, a lesser known, but highly useful ability/trait used during physical social engineering attack vectors.

 **_Disclaimer:_** _Although this concept is generally referred to as the ‘Grey man,’ this can, of course, be applied to_ **_anyone of any age_** **_who needs to blend into a crowd/environment_**_.
 This concept is not gender defined.
 No offence is meant or otherwise implied by using the ‘Grey man’ term during the article._